Korea Music Content Association: History

 The KMCA was established on December 9, 2008, and registered with the Ministry of Culture, Sports and Tourism.
 In February 2010, the KMCA launched the national music chart, now known as the Circle Chart.
 On December 29, 2016, the organization changed its name from the Korea Music Content Industry Association to its current name.
 In 2018, it introduced a certification system for music recordings and album sales in South Korea.
 On July 7, 2022, the KMCA joined the International Federation of the Phonographic Industry (IFPI) and was designated as the official registration agency for International Standard Recording Codes (ISRC) in South Korea.
+On April 1, 2026, the KMCA was rebranded as the KPIA.